latchbio/latch/docs/source/getting_started/quick_start.md

 In this quickstart, you install the Latch SDK and register a workflow to sort and assemble COVID genomes.
 The workflow makes use of two computational tools, SAM tools and bowtie, which will allow us to reconstruct the COVID genome from its reads.

-## Initial setup
+## Prerequisites
-Register for an account and log into the
+* Register for an account and log into the
 [Latch Console](https://console.latch.bio)

 ---